Thermochemical convection¶

 mesh = Mesh(mesh_file) # Load the GMSH mesh using Firedrake

-V = VectorFunctionSpace(mesh, "CG", 2) # Velocity function space (vector)
+V = VectorFunctionSpace(mesh, "Q", 2) # Velocity function space (vector)

-W = FunctionSpace(mesh, "CG", 1) # Pressure function space (scalar)
+W = FunctionSpace(mesh, "Q", 1) # Pressure function space (scalar)

 Z = MixedFunctionSpace([V, W]) # Stokes function space (mixed)

-Q = FunctionSpace(mesh, "CG", 2) # Temperature function space (scalar)
+Q = FunctionSpace(mesh, "DQ", 2) # Temperature function space (scalar, discontinuous)

 K = FunctionSpace(mesh, "DQ", 2) # Level-set function space (scalar, discontinuous)

-R = FunctionSpace(mesh, "R", 0) # Real space for time step
+R = FunctionSpace(mesh, "R", 0) # Real space (constants across the domain)

-z = Function(Z) # A field over the mixed function space Z
+stokes = Function(Z) # A field over the mixed function space Z

-z.subfunctions[0].rename("Velocity") # Associated Firedrake velocity function
+stokes.subfunctions[0].rename("Velocity") # Firedrake function for velocity

-z.subfunctions[1].rename("Pressure") # Associated Firedrake pressure function
+stokes.subfunctions[1].rename("Pressure") # Firedrake function for pressure

 T = Function(Q, name="Temperature") # Firedrake function for temperature